broothie/bump.go/readme.md

 Flags:
   -h, --help             Show context-sensitive help (also try --help-long and --help-man).
   -s, --segment="patch"  SemVer segment to bump (major, minor, or patch).
-  -l, --line=LINE        Line number to look for SemVer pattern.
+  -l, --line=LINE        Line number on which to look for SemVer pattern.
   -o, --occurrence=1     If multiple SemVer patterns can be found, use this to indicate which one to bump.
-  -d, --dry-run          Don't rewrite file, just print output -q, --quiet            Suppress output.
+  -d, --dry-run          Don't rewrite file, just print output (overrides '-q').
+  -q, --quiet            Suppress output.
   -v, --version          Show application version.